crate/cloud-reference/docs/index.rst

 CrateDB Cloud Reference
 =======================

-`CrateDB Cloud`_ is a ready version of `CrateDB`_ as a service that runs in the cloud and is managed by the experts at `Crate.io`_.
-CrateDB Cloud supports real-time analytics and visualization specialized for the :ref:`Industrial Internet of Things (IIoT) <gloss-iiot>` at scale.
+`CrateDB Cloud`_ is the fully-managed cloud database as a service by `CrateDB`_.
+With CrateDB Cloud you can deploy, monitor, back up, and scale your clusters in the cloud – without needing to worry about database management.

+CrateDB is a distributed, open-source database that combines the performance of NoSQL with the power and simplicity of standard SQL.

 ..
 SEEALSO::